A Unifying Framework for Parallel and Distributed Processing in R using Futures: Results

 \subsection{Use of the future framework on CRAN and Bioconductor}

 The \pkg{future} package was released on CRAN in 2015.
 The uptake has grown steadily ever since.
-As of July 2020, there are 129 packages on CRAN and Bioconductor that directly depend on the \pkg{future} package.
-For map-reduce parallelization packages \pkg{future.apply} and \pkg{furrr}, the corresponding number of packages are 61 and 35, respectively.
+As of November 2021, \pkg{future} is among the top-1.1\% most downloaded package on CRAN\footnote{The ranks are robust estimates based on the average median weekly download counts from the RStudio CRAN mirror during four weeks.}, and there are 210 packages on CRAN and Bioconductor that directly depend on it.
+For map-reduce parallelization packages \pkg{future.apply} (top-1.3\% most downloaded) and \pkg{furrr} (top-1.8\%), the corresponding number of packages are 87 and 58, respectively.

-Besides supporting these traditional parallelization methods, the future framework is also used elsewhere.
-For example, the workflow package \CRANpkg{drake}~\citep{Landau_2018} implements ``a pipeline toolkit for reproducible computation at scale''.
-It works by defining make-like targets and dependencies that can be resolved in parallel using any type of future backend.

-Another prominent example is the \CRANpkg{shiny}~\citep{CRAN:shiny} package, which implements support for \dfn{asynchronous processing} in Shiny application via futures.
-Asynchronous processing helps to prevent long-running tasks from blocking the user interface.
+Besides supporting these traditional parallelization methods, the future framework is also used as an infrastructure elsewhere.
+For example, the workflow package \CRANpkg{targets}~\citep{Landau_2021}, and its predecessor \CRANpkg{drake}~\citep{Landau_2018}, implements ``a pipeline toolkit for reproducible computation at scale''.
+They work by defining make-like targets and dependencies that can be resolved in parallel using any type of future backend.
+Another prominent example is the \CRANpkg{shiny} package~\citep{CRAN:shiny}, which implements support for \dfn{asynchronous processing} in Shiny applications via futures.
+Asynchronous processing helps to avoid long-running tasks from blocking the user interface.
+Similarly, the \CRANpkg{plumber} package~\citep{CRAN:plumber}, which automatically generates and serves HTTP API from R functions, uses futures to serve asynchronous web APIs and process tasks in parallel.